AdamIsPurple/solarOS/README.md

 # solarOS
-smooth and clean (made with ❤️adamdev)
+smooth and clean (made with love by teamadamdev)